-We report findings of the 2020 Peace River Bull Trout Spawning Assessment (Mon-1b, Task 2b), including Bull Trout redd abundance estimates for tributaries of the Halfway Watershed, and kelt abundance for the Chowade River and Cypress Creek from resistivity counter data.
+We report findings of the 2021 Peace River Bull Trout Spawning Assessment (Mon-1b, Task 2b), including Bull Trout redd abundance estimates for tributaries of the Halfway Watershed, and kelt abundance for the Chowade River and Cypress Creek from resistivity counter data.
 Both methodologies provide abundance indices for Bull Trout spawning in the Halfway Watershed and inform spawn timing, spawner size, and spawner distribution.

 We used a Gaussian area-under-the-curve (GAUC) method combining aerial and ground surveys to estimate Bull Trout redd abundance and peak counts in the Chowade River, Cypress Creek, Fiddes Creek, Turnoff Creek, and the upper Halfway River.
-In 2020, GAUC redd abundance estimates ranged from 47 (SE 11) in Fiddes Creek to 325 (SE 120) in the Chowade River.
+In 2021, GAUC redd abundance estimates ranged from 43 (SE = 12) in the upper Halfway River to 282 (SE = 65) in the Chowade River.
 GAUC estimates were within the range of baseline peak count estimates for the Halfway Watershed from 2002 to 2012; however, a comparison of peak count and GAUC estimates suggests peak counts underestimate redd abundance.

 The GAUC method incorporates error in observer efficiency and survey life to generate a robust abundance estimate.
-In 2020, average aerial observer efficiency was variable between tributaries, ranging from 0.27 in Cypress Creek to 0.56 in the upper Halfway River.
-Average redd survey life, or the period during which a redd is observable, was estimated as 17.9 days (SE 2.03 days).
+In 2021, average aerial observer efficiency of Bull Trout redds was variable between tributaries, ranging from 0.16 in Cypress Creek to 0.45 in the upper Halfway River.
+Average redd survey life, defined as the period during which a redd is observable, was estimated as 16.54 days (SE 2.04 days).

-Resistivity counter data suggested that the Chowade River kelt migration began on September 7, with a unimodal peak on September 15, and after accounting for counter accuracy, the Bull Trout kelt abundance was 568.
-The Cypress Creek kelt migration began on September 1 and peaked on September 11, with a kelt abundance of 55 Bull Trout.
-We were unable to produce a complete estimate of upstream migrants due to high flows in mid-July; however, cumulative upstream migrants in the Chowade River and Cypress Creek were 331 and 25, respectively.
+Resistivity counter data suggested that the Chowade River kelt migration began on September 8, with a unimodal peak on September 17, and after accounting for counter accuracy, the Bull Trout kelt abundance was 271.
+The Cypress Creek kelt migration also followed a normal distribution and began on September 7 and peaked on September 18, with a kelt abundance of 73 Bull Trout.
+Cumulative upstream migrants in the Chowade River and Cypress Creek were 188 and 117, respectively (August 01 - September 30).

 We also monitored adult fish in the Chowade River and Cypress Creek using PIT arrays that detected directional movements of tagged fish.
-The Chowade River PIT array detected 43 tags, while the Cypress Creek array detected 14.
-No tags were detected moving upstream then downstream in Cypress Creek, but 12 such movement patterns were detected in the Chowade River.
-The mean time difference between upstream and downstream passage in the Chowade River (i.e., Bull Trout residence time) was 27.1, with a standard deviation of 7.4 days.
+The Chowade River PIT array detected 59 tags, while the Cypress Creek array detected 34 tags.
+Bull Trout residence time in the Chowade River was 22.5 ± 18.3 days, and 28.9 ± 14.7 days for Cypress Creek.